-- Access to equipment available for loan including AV equipment, and laptop adapters
+- Access to equipment available for loan including AV equipment and laptop computers and adapters.

 ResNet and the ResNet Resource Center

-ResNet—a service of Information Technology Services and Housing Services—provides internet access to all students living in Northeastern residence halls.
-The ResNet Resource Center, located in Speare Commons, provides students with support for the HuskyCable TV service, mobile devices, gaming systems and other devices, student email, computer troubleshooting, and repair services for Apple and Dell computers.
+ResNet—a service of ITS and Housing Services—provides internet access to all students living in Northeastern residence halls.
+The ResNet Resource Center, located in Speare Commons, provides students with support for the HuskyCable HDplus service, mobile devices, gaming systems and other devices, student email, computer troubleshooting, and repair services for Apple and Dell computers.

 The Northeastern Printing Program provides a limited amount of free printing each year to students, faculty, and staff.
-Each September, as an active member of the community, you are given a credit of $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across campus.
+Each September, as an active member of the community, you are given a credit of $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across the main Boston campus as well as the Boston Financial District campus, Charlotte campus, and Seattle campus.
 Print credits do not carry over from one academic year to the next.

 Appropriate Use Policy

-Information Technology Services training provides the following instructor-led and web-based courses to all members of the Northeastern community:
+ITS training provides the following instructor-led and web-based courses free of charge to all members of the Northeastern community:

-- Web-based training.
-ITS training offers computer training over the internet, including Mac tutorials, MS Office tutorials, some application-specific training provided by the application vendors, and via Lynda.com, which offers 24/7 access to an extraordinary breadth of training modules.
-Web-based training is an innovative, self-paced learning method that allows students, faculty, and staff to train anytime or anywhere, using a computer with an internet connection.
+Web-based training: ITS training offers computer training over the internet, including Mac tutorials, MS Office tutorials, some application-specific training provided by the application vendors, and via Lynda.com, which offers 24/7 access to an extraordinary breadth of training modules.
+Web-based training is an innovative, self-paced learning method that allows students, faculty, and staff to train anytime or anywhere, using a computer with an internet connection or any mobile device.

 Academic Technology Services (ATS)